-- For model development, the maturity of the model landscape and risk oversight quality of (historic) data is important.
+- Risk management Privacy and compliance Legal - For model development, the maturity of the model landscape and risk oversight quality of (historic) data is important.
 Data quality issues could have an adverse impact on the reliability of the output delivered by the models - The intended merger with ALD will increase pressure on employee retention and our ability to attract new employees - LeasePlan is exposed to emerging risks of uncertain external events or developments that could pose a significant threat to our business.
 These risks could include political tensions that might have negative impacts on our operations in certain countries